ShirohB/digitalgarden/src/site/notes/Learning/steep learning curve.md

 “A skill may or may not be difficult to learn, but the steepness of the learning curve is actually just a graphical representation of time versus progress.
 A steep learning curve means you’re climbing faster.
 And the steepest learning curves come right away.”

+“Unmet goals can destroy motivation as much as they drive it”

+“Focus on process, not product”

 Excerpts From
 Beginners